realpython/members/README.md

 1. Users should be able to view the chapter overview from the single chapter view
 1. Admin should be able to delete users
 1. Users should be able to contact support
+1. Admin should be able to view all lessons
+1. Users should be able to search across all lessons

 ### Todo